aarosmit/city-analyses/README.md

   - 176 of the most populous US cities, minimum population of 150,000 within the city limits

 The scripts are written in Python and heavily utilize the package [OSMPythonTools](https://github.com/mocnik-science/osm-python-tools) which provides access to the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).

+## Disclaimers

+The accuracy of these analyses are dependent on the accuracy of my Python scripts and queries to the Overpass API that gather and tabulate the data from the OpenStreetMap database.
+Additionally, the accuracy is dependent on the quality of data within the OpenStreetMap database.
+If you see an error or something you think doesn't look quite right, please submit an [Issue](https://github.com/aarosmit/city-analyses/issues).